What is behavioural governance?

 The many charity scandals and significant charity governance failures of the last few years show that we in the not for profit sector have no room at all for complacency and no justification for feeling superior about our governance and behaviours.
 Almost every report into charity failures and the failings of charities has concluded that governance failings lie at the heart of the problem.
 And the vast majority of those identify governance failings arise such as dominance (by a single person or small group), poorly managed conflicts of interest and unauthorised personal benefit.
 Is our behaviour that much better after all?
 In many cases, I think not.

-My conclusion, supported by the July 2018 ICSA report Improving charity boardroom behaviours, is that the not for profit sector needs to follow the lead of the corporate world in shifting the emphasis of good governance more towards behavioural considerations rather than structural and other apparently more "concrete" matters.
+My conclusion, supported by both the July 2018 ICSA report Improving charity boardroom behaviours and a similar blog from my colleague Ian Seath of Improvement Skills Consulting, is that the not for profit sector needs to follow the lead of the corporate world in shifting the emphasis of good governance more towards behavioural considerations rather than structural and other apparently more "concrete" matters.

 The 2017 Charity Governance Code, while somewhat cumbersome in parts, includes a welcome emphasis on behavioural matters, including ethical conduct, personal integrity and the important of diversity.
 The 2018 ICSA report takes this much further, building on the Code to provide a detailed guidance note on appropriate behaviours in the governance of charities.
 Following the structure of the Code (the seven principles of Organisational Purpose, Leadership, Integrity, Decision Making Risk and Control, Board Effectiveness, Diversity and Openness and Accountability), it address a number of "key questions for the board and individual trustees", offering examples of effective behaviours to underpin each principle for trustees, chairs, CEOs and governance professionals.
 I commend it to you.